Learn about the bottlenose dolphin species:

 Why dolphins are so important

-Dolphins play an important role in keeping their environment in balance.
-They eat other animals – mainly fish and squid – and are themselves a source of food for some sharks and other creatures.
+Bottlenose dolphins, like all other dolphin species, play an important role in keeping their environment in balance.
+They eat fish, squid, cuttlefish and crustaceans, and are themselves a source of food for some sharks and other creatures.

 Without dolphins, the animals they prey on would increase in number, and their predators wouldn’t have as much to eat.
 This would disrupt the natural balance in the food chain and could negatively affect other wildlife and the health of the ocean environment.